College Application Deadline: Why You Should Consider Applying Early

 The Early Bird Gets the Worm

-According to a recent U.S. News annual survey, the average acceptance rate for early action applicants in 2015 was 63 percent, as opposed to 50 percent for regular applicants.
-Simply put, applying early gives your child a better chance of being accepted to their top schools.
+According to a U.S. News annual survey, the average acceptance rate for early action applicants in 2015 was 63 percent, as opposed to 50 percent for regular applicants.
+Simply put, applying early gives your student a better chance of being accepted to their top schools.

 “Applying early to colleges and universities shows that you are serious about college,” explains David Dufault-Hunter, vice president for enrollment management at APU.
 “Colleges see this commitment, and we know that students who apply in time for the early action deadline typically persist to graduation at higher rates and achieve higher GPAs.”

 Remember, applying early doesn’t automatically make one qualified.
-If your child stands out in academics, extracurricular activities, and other areas important to the school, the application will pop.
+If your student stands out in academics, extracurricular activities, and other areas important to the school, the application will pop.

 Skip the Anxiety